DanRHoward/modelling-airbnbs-property-listing-dataset-/README.md

 \bar{y} := \frac{\sum y_i}{N}.
 $$

 $R^2$ is defined with the range [-1,1].
 If our measure is valued at close to 1, then our data has a strong positive correlation between the variables.
 If our measure is close to -1, then there exists a strong negative correlation.
 And if our measure is close 0, the no (or a very weak) correlation is present.
 These measures where used to judge the success of our models in predicting our desired data.
+For this context, the close our predictions are to the original data, the large $R^2$ will be.
+This is classically used to determine the line-of-best-fit, however this can be extended to non-linear equations (models).

 ### Custom tuning hyperparameters